Ohmae22/Assignment_-Customer_Coupon/README.md

 Objective is to seek to answer the question, “Will a customer accept the coupon?”
 The data consists attributes of : Gender, Age, Marital Status, Number of children, Education, Occupation etc.

-Attached is the link to the notebook
+Attached is the link to the notebook: prompt.ipynb